-- The Head of Legal and Procurement Services shall arrange for publication of a contract award notice for contracts valued in excess of £25,000 no later than 45 30 days after contract award, if appropriate, and shall keep a register of the notified information, which shall be available for inspection by appointment by any Member of the Council, internal and external auditors and any member of the public. - The Head of Legal and Procurement Services shall be responsible for ensuring that a procedure on "Contract Administration and Management" is made available to all officers and partners managing contracts on the Council's behalf.
+- 27.2 In relation to the procurement of health care services captured by the Provider Selection Regime, the Head of Legal and Procurement Services shall arrange for publication of a contract award notice for all contracts irrespective of value no later than 30 days after contract award and shall keep a register of the notified information, which shall be available for inspection by appointment by any Member of the Council, internal and external auditors and any member of the public. - 27.3 The Head of Legal and Procurement Services shall be responsible for ensuring that a procedure on "Contract Administration and Management" is made available to all officers and partners managing contracts on the Council's behalf.
 This will include guidance on managing partnering or partnership contracts explaining techniques such as target costing and "open book".